 When Kate hosted her first shift at KSWC ("The Jinx") in 2001, she was almost too afraid to open up the microphone.
 She quickly overcame that fear and has since reported breaking news, found her "jazz voice," and committed the Morning Edition clock to memory.

 After studying writing and journalism at Southwestern College, Kate joined KMUW in 2006 as a news intern.
 She moved from short news spots to filling in as a host.
 She spent some time learning to report breaking news at KFDI-FM, then came to rest as KMUW's All Things Considered host and operations assistant.

 In 2009, Kate and her husband Raymond moved to Portland, Oregon, where Kate worked as Oregon Public Broadcasting's radio operations coordinator.
 She supported OPB radio, opbmusic.org, and KMHD Jazz Radio.
 Her favorite moments at OPB include giving Dr. Lonnie Smith directions to a "diner with great breakfast," being a background extra during a Rick Steves TV taping, and yarn-bombing the radio interview room with fellow knitters.

-Though she'll miss her 90-minute drive to the ocean, Kate jumped at the chance to work with her friends at KMUW again as Morning Edition host.
-She and Raymond look forward to hanging out with friends and family and riding their bikes around Wichita.
+Though she'll miss her 90-minute drive to the ocean, Kate jumped at the chance to work with her friends at KMUW again as Morning Edition host, which she did until March 2017.
+She is now a producer.